 6) Begin CPR when the infant becomes unconscious.

 1) Establish unresponsiveness.
 If unresponsive, direct someone

 to activate EMS.
 If you are alone, provider__________________

 of rescue support before stopping to call EMS.

 2) Begin CPR with chest compressions (do not perform a pulse check).

-3) After 30 compressions, open airway.
+3) After 30 compressions, open the airway.
 If you see a foreign body, remove it but do not perform blind finger sweeps.

 4) Attempt to give ventilations.
 If there are no signs of breathing, give one slow breath (first ventilation).
 If unsuccessful, reposition the patient’s head and try again (second ventilation).

 5) If after 2 attempts you are unable to achieve adequate chest rise, continue CPR (cycles of chest compression and ventilation) until the object is expelled.